 As we have pointed out in prior articles, when you use cash, debit or check to make large purchases, you are not protecting your investment.
 The protections that you automatically receive under the FCBA when you make a credit card purchase are not extended to other forms of payment.

 I have sent Uncommon Journeys/Kyte repeated requests for clarification and have received no further response.
 I hope that there will be a successful resolution to your case and in the other cases concerning this company.
 But the situation remains unclear, and a small claims lawsuit may be in your future.

 (Note: Cathy Elliott is not related to Christopher Elliott — at least, not that we’re aware of.)

-March 2018 update: Since this article first appeared, our advocacy team has continued to receive a steady stream of complaints from disgruntled customers of both French America Line (you can read Michelle Bell’s article about another victim here) and Uncommon Journeys.
+March 2018 update: Since this article first appeared in early 2017, our advocacy team has continued to receive a steady stream of complaints from disgruntled customers of both French America Line (you can read Michelle Bell’s article about another victim here) and Uncommon Journeys.
 We have not heard from Christopher Kyte again.
 We recommend that any traveler who is expecting a refund from either of these companies file a chargeback if at all possible.